 Message from the Dean

-Today we are faced with many serious global issues such as economic crisis, climate change, civil wars, and natural disasters.
-We must examine these issues from an inter-disciplinary perspective as well as a transnational viewpoint.
+Today we are faced with many serious global issues such as economic crisis, civil wars, climate change, and natural disasters.
 GSICS provides methodologies of Economics, Laws, Political Science, International Relations, Educational Development, and Disaster Risk Management to address these complicated issues.
 Students are expected to develop expertise in one of these fields, becoming conversant in the other fields at the same time.

 GSICS has courses taught in Japanese and in English.
 International students from more than twenty-five countries make up forty percent of enrolled students.
 We welcome motivated students who want to empower themselves through education and research here, and serve the international community.